Metabolome: The Human Metabolome Database

-The Human Metabolome Database is a freely available, open-access database containing detailed data on more than 40,000 metabolites that have already been identified or are likely to be found in the human body.
-The HMDB contains three kinds of information: 1) chemical information, 2) clinical information, and 3) biochemical information.
 The chemical data includes >40,000 metabolite structures with detailed descriptions, extensive chemical classifications, synthesis information and observed/calculated chemical properties.
-It also contains nearly 10,000 experimentally measured NMR, GC-MS and LC/MS spectra from more than 1100 different metabolites.
+It also contains nearly 10,000 experimentally measured NMR, GC-MS and LC/MS spectra from more than 1,100 different metabolites.
 The clinical information includes data on >10,000 metabolite-biofluid concentrations, metabolite concentration information on more than 600 different human diseases and pathway data for more than 200 different inborn errors of metabolism.
-The biochemical information includes nearly 6000 protein (and DNA) sequences and more than 5000 biochemical reactions that are linked to these metabolite entries.
+The biochemical information includes nearly 6,000 protein (and DNA) sequences and more than 5,000 biochemical reactions that are linked to these metabolite entries.
 The HMDB supports a wide variety of online queries including text searches, chemical structure searches, sequence similarity searches and spectral similarity searches.
 This makes it particularly useful for metabolomic researchers who are attempting to identify or understand metabolites in clinical metabolomic studies.
 The first version of the HMDB was released in Jan.
 1 2007 and was compiled by scientists at the University of Alberta and the University of Calgary.
-At that time they reported data on 2,500 metabolites, 1,200 drugs and 3,500 food components.
+At that time, they reported data on 2,500 metabolites, 1,200 drugs and 3,500 food components.
 Since then these scientists have greatly expanded the collection.
-The latest version of the HMDB (version 3.5) contains >16,000 endogenous metabolites, >1500 drugs and >22,000 food constituents or food metabolites.
+The version 3.5 of the HMDB contains >16,000 endogenous metabolites, >1,500 drugs and >22,000 food constituents or food metabolites.